Tuesday, 1 October 2013

 6) promote skills that reduce harm, neglect, cruelty, exploitation and suffering in human society; advance animal welfare; promote understanding of climate change, environmental issues and empower people to live sustainably, conserve heritage plants, ecosystems, water, soil and clean air.

-7) we share global benefit & positive change through our International Co-operation Programme.
+7) we share global benefit and positive change through our International Co-operation Programme.

 Below: coming together to learn.